- ATI Test of Essential Academic Skills (ATI TEAS) Test

 Schedule an appointment to take the Parapro.

 Students are limited to one attempt at passing the Georgia Constitution test.
 Students are limited to one attempt per semester at passing the Georgia History test and can only take it twice during their time at GGC.
 If failed twice, students must enroll in HIST 2111/2112 and/or POLS 1101.
 HIST 3265 also satisfies the GA history legislative requirement.
-Students should contact Testing Services at 678.407.5322 to schedule an appointment for legislative exams.
+Students should contact Testing Services at 678.407.5322 for additional information about legislative exams.

 The ITEC 1001 placement test is the measure used to place students out of the ITEC 1001 course.
-The test is offered through SimNet in Testing Services.
-The administration fee of $25 can be paid using the online payment option.
+The test is offered through a digital platform in Testing Services.
+Anyone who passes the ITEC 1001 proficiency test will then take two higher level ITEC courses from area D options to meet the two ITEC course requirement in your program.
+Anyone who has taken ITEC 1001 and received a grade of W, D, F or WF is not eligible to take the ITEC 1001 proficiency test.
+You must first email Testing Services to obtain prior approval before scheduling this test.
+You will not be permitted to take the ITEC placement without prior approval.
+The $25 administration fee can be paid using the online payment option.
 View ITEC 1001 Test Review: Proficiency Exam Student Information Sheet (PDF).

 The Microsoft Technology Associate (MTA) certification is a credential that demonstrates fundamental technology skills and knowledge among students and job-seekers who are pursuing a career in technology.
 The Microsoft Technology Associate exam is an online exam provided by Certiport, a Pearson VUE business.
 Certiport manages a portfolio of certification programs all aimed at enhancing individual productivity, marketability, and value.